johnfn/haskell-book/chapters/chapter3.md

     Prelude> :type myAdd
     myAdd :: (Num a) => a -> a -> a

 Yeah!
-Type inference for free!
+Types for free!
+Type inference FTW!
 This is great for testing stuff out when Haskell is complaining about your types for some reason.

 ## hoogle